CarrierOps/1P-Wiki/documentation/pipelines/gfa.md

 ## Sumary
 The GFA pipeline takes data daily from a Google plx trix and brings that data into BigQuery.
 GFA data mainly pertains to survey data collected by field representatives.

+## Cadence
+The pipeline is scheduled to run every day at ~9am EST.

 ## Flowchart
 ```mermaid